In traditional employment, employees usually have a development plan. But when you work for yourself, how do you keep your skills current?

 - Delivering value beyond your service.
 For example, submit new ideas with completed projects.

-By doing this, the relationships shifts from the transactional to the relational.
+By doing this, the relationships shifts from transactional to relational.
 It’ll keep your clients on their toes and ensure you remain top-of-mind, and in demand.

 4. Do Things Differently